Sridevi Soda Center

 Sridevi Soda Centre is a 2021 Indian Telugu-language romantic action drama film written by Nagendra Kasi and directed by Karuna Kumar and produced by Vijay Chilla and Shashi Devireddy under the banner of 70mm Entertainments.
-The film stars Sudheer Babu and Anandhi while Naresh and Satyam Rajesh play supporting roles.
+The film stars Sudheer Babu and Anandhi while Pavel Navageethan (in his Telugu debut), Naresh, and Satyam Rajesh play supporting roles.
 The film was released theatrically on 27 August 2021.

 Synopsis

-Lighting Suri Babu is an expert in lighting arrangements in his village and aspires to start a shop with the same business.
-He falls in love with Sridevi whose family business is a Soda center run by her father Sanjeev Rao.
-Sridevi reciprocates the love but her father disagrees as Suri Babu doesn’t belong to his caste.
-Suribabu gets tangled in a murder case while a big shot in the village, Kasi becomes another big trouble for him.
-How Suribabu overcomes the struggle to win his love forms the story.
+Suri Babu is an expert in lighting arrangements in his village and aspires to start a shop with the same business.
+He falls in love with Sridevi, whose family business is a soda center run by her father Sanjeev Rao.
+Sridevi reciprocates Suri Babu's love, but her father disagrees as Suri Babu does not belong to his caste.
+Suri Babu gets tangled in a murder case, while Kasi, a big shot in the village, becomes another big trouble for him.
+Whether Suri Babu overcomes the struggle to win his love forms the story.